 Suicide Crisis Intervention Centre was established in 2002 under the support of Lotteries Fund.
 Since 2005, the Centre has become a subvented service under the Social Welfare Department.
-The services of the Centre include Suicide Crisis Intervention, Live the Rainbow Service and Online Suicide Prevention Service.
-The services are provided in the way of counseling, consultation and group service directly for middle to high risk suicidal people, their concerners and relatives of the suicidal deaths, which rebuild their living faith and enhance their ability to deal with crises.
-The Centre also provides training and coaching services for teachers and social workers through Jockey Club Life-Connect Resource Network to help them meet the challenges of youth suicide.
+The services of the centre include Suicide Crisis Intervention, Live the Rainbow Service, Online Suicide Prevention Service and English Emotional Support Hotline.
+The services are provided in the way of counselling, consultation and group service directly for people with medium to high suicidal risk, their concerners and relatives of the suicide deaths.
+The services aim to rebuild their living faith and enhance their ability to deal with crises.

 Suicide Crisis Intervention Service

-Our Suicide Crisis Intervention Service provides a consultation hotline, counseling and group service to middle to high risk suicidal people through intensive counseling and follow-up service which can rebuild their living faith and enhance their ability to deal with future crises.
+Our Suicide Crisis Intervention Service provides a consultation hotline, counselling and group service to middle to high risk suicidal people through intensive counselling and follow-up service which can rebuild their living faith and enhance their ability to deal with future crises.

 Consultation Hotline for Relatives and Friends of the Suicidal People 2319 1177

-Since 2005, with subvention of Social Welfare Department, Centre’s established a consultation hotline for relatives and friends of the suicidal people in order to help them understand the symptoms of suicide and improve their ability to deal with suicide crises so that they can help their suicidal relatives and friends to overcome their difficulties.
+Since 2005, with subvention of Social Welfare Department, the Centre has established a consultation hotline for relatives and friends of suicidal people in order to help them understand the symptoms of suicide and enhance their ability to deal with suicide crises so of their relatives and friends.

 – Monday to Friday: 9AM-1PM; 2PM-6PM